Tues -thru Sat

-In the war on aging skin, we now have a new generation of cosmeceuticals that offers clinical benefits.
+In the war on aging skin, Beauty Day Spa now has a new generation of cosmeceuticals that offers clinical benefits.
 Ultra-potent antioxidants, stem cell modulators and DNA technologies offer targeted strategies for slowing down and/or reversing the signs of aging.

 Let's review the aging process, which has intrinsic and extrinsic bases in humans.
 These two clinically, biologically independent processes affect skin structure and function.